 In other words:

 When the unclean is declared clean God was not referring to food, God was referring to the Gentiles!

 The Gentiles, once unclean, are now declared clean and therefore they share in the gospel of Jesus Christ.
 Until that point it was impossible.
 The sacrifices offered by the Jews day and night only reconciled the Jews themselves.
 The sacrificial blood continuously cleansed the Israelite community.
 The Gentiles were not under the scope of the Old Testament sacrifices.
 But … the power of the blood of the perfect Sacrifice has no limits.
 The blood of Jesus cleanses all nations with retroactive effect: for all time throughout history.
 That’s why the nations are clean since the Perfect Sacrifice of Jesus.
 This concept was new and to mobilize the apostles God really had to persuade them by revelation.
 Here Peter receives a vision, later the apostle Paul receives one:

 … how by revelation He made known unto me the mystery (as I wrote before a few words on this, whereby when ye read this, ye may understand my knowledge of the mystery of Christ), which in other ages was not made known unto the sons of men, as it is now revealed unto His holy apostles and prophets by the Spirit: (Eph.3:3-5)

 … that the Gentiles should be fellow heirs, and of the same body, and partakers of His promise in Christ by the Gospel. (vs.6)

 It is regrettable that most Christians misunderstand Peter’s vision.
 In their explanation God declares unclean animals clean and thereby fit for human consumption.
-What does it bring me that I’m allowed to eat pork?
+What does it matter to me that I’m allowed to eat pork?
 Does that enrich my life?
 Isn’t it much, much better to be clean yourself?!
 Clean, fit to hear the word of God; fit to share in the inheritance.
-Then I really have something!
+That is really something precious!